alwsl/alwsl/README.md

 ### **This is an unstable dev preview.
 To track the process of the first release, please visit the [0.6 project](https://github.com/turbo/alwsl/projects/1).**

-*I've only switched to branch to inform new visitors of the purpose of this repo.
+*I've only switched the branch to inform new visitors of the purpose of this repo.
 This is still undocumented.*

 > **NOTE:** This batchfile works, but it is a terrible, bodged, undocumented monstrosity (proof-of-concept).
 If you don't want to break anything, wait for the first release.
 Which is ofc *not* a batchfile.